dereknovak/Practice-Problems-LS/rb109/larwood_blog/variable_pointers/exercise11.md

 What is assigned to `arr` on line 6?
-Why?ß
+Why?
 ```Ruby
 a = [1, 3]
 b = [2]